 Yogihikes are $95 per person, except for the Aspen Immersion Yogihike, which is $145 per person.
 It is highly recommended to reserve your spot on a Yogihike in advance; however, people are able to join the Yogihike more last minute if spaces are still available.

 Even if you are unsure about whether or not you want to Yogihike, you should check out the Yogihiker website.
 Besides having contact information and more details, the website also includes glowing testimonials from several previous participants.

 All of the past participants seem to agree- Yogihiking is an excellent way to combine yoga, hiking, and nature to create a memorable experience right outside of the city in Santa Fe.

-Alyssa Pirrello is an Editorial Assistant at GoNOMAD.com.
+Alyssa Pirrello is a former Editorial Assistant at GoNOMAD.com.
 She graduated from the University of Massachusetts in 2014.